Sound velocity and tidal deformability in compact stars: Discussion

-Although thus far our pseudo-conformal structure at $n>n_{1/2}\sim 2n_0$ is not torpedoed by theory or experiments, it is so {\it unorthodox} that it must provoke counter arguments from other workers in the field.
-We will welcome them.
-Should the $\Lambda_{1.4}$ be tightened to a much smaller value than what we have, i.e., $650$, the PCM giving the pseudo-conformal velocity, would be in tension.
+Although thus far our pseudoconformal structure at $n>n_{1/2}\sim 2n_0$ is not torpedoed by theory or experiments, it is so drastically different from the standard one typified by chiral effective field theories with baryons and (pseudo-)Goldstone bosons as the only relevant degrees of freedom and also various sophisticated energy density functionals that we are compelled to search for what could obstruct the PCM scenario.
+One near future source for such an obstruction could be the on-going LIGO/Virgo observations of gravity waves.
+Should the $\Lambda_{1.4}$ be tightened to a much smaller value than what we have, i.e., $650$, the PCM giving the pseudoconformal velocity, would be in tension.
 At the moment going down a lot more seems difficult to accommodate.
-One possibility which seems more serious is suggested by the role of scalar coupling to gravity discussed in Ref.~\cite{TEMT}.
-It is suggested that there can be a sign change from negative to positive of the TEMT at compact-star density in scalar-tensor theories which would make the sound velocity overshoot the conformal speed as found in some phenomenological models for the EoS.
-Our model gives a counter-example to this possibility. {In our PCM model, when $n_{1/2}$ is larger than certain value, say, $n_{1/2} \gtrsim 3.0 n_0$, there is also a sign change of the TEMT.
-However, as shown in Fig.~\ref{fig:TEMT35} for $n_{1/2} =3.5n_0$, the (pseudo-)conformal speed is still satisfied after the topology change.}
+Another is the observation made by Ref.~\cite{TEMT} where it has been argued that there will be a sign change from negative to positive of the TEMT in scalar-tensor theories of gravity at high density relevant to massive compact stars and the positiveness is related to the condition that $v_s^2 > 1/3$.
+This observation would be vindicated by the analyses of~\cite{Bedaque:2014sqa,tews,moustakidis,Alsing:2017bbc} which disfavor the bound $v_s^2 \leq 1/3$.
+Our model gives a counter-example to this possibility.
+In our PCM model, when $n_{1/2}$ is larger than certain value, say, $n_{1/2} \gtrsim 3.0 n_0$, there is a sign change in the TEMP, becoming positive at $n_{1/2}$.
+This is shown in Fig.~\ref{fig:TEMT35} for $n_{1/2} =3.5n_0$. {In addition, as argued in Ref.~\cite{tews}, the conformal speed of sound could be approached {\it only} at an asymptotic density $> 50 n_0$ due to the vanishing of the TEMT approaching the UV fixed point of QCD.
+However, in our PCM, the density independence of the TEMT---in the range of densities relevant to compact stars---makes the sound speed pseudoconformal for $n>n_{1/2}$.
+How our PC sound speed at $n\sim (3-7)n_0$ goes over to the truly conformal sound speed at $n > 50n_0$ (approaching perhaps the color-flavor-locked state) remains to be understood.

+We finally want to say is that, although it is straightforward to extend our framework to include strangeness which has been discussed for several decades, we will not cover it in the work because, due to the paucity of experimental information and consistent theoretical tools up to date, there is no generally accepted scenarios (see e.g., Ref.~\cite{CNDIII} for a comprehensive discussion.)

 \acknowledgments